Like many historic places across America, Gilpin County, Colorado is allegedly haunted.

 However, by the early 1900s, Central City was becoming a virtual “ghost” as buildings were dismantled – the lumber and materials shipped to more thriving settlements.

-By the 1920’s the settlement had only about 500 residents.
-Struggling along as tourist town for years afterwards, the town regained some prosperity with the passing of legalized gambling in 1991.
+By the 1920s the settlement had only about 500 residents.
+Struggling along as tourist town for years afterward, the town regained some prosperity with the passing of legalized gambling in 1991.

 However, the nearby town of Blackhawk, nearer to the highway, benefited most from the new law and Central City continued to struggle along.
 However, the benefit to Central City is that most of its historic buildings remain intact.
 Central City, although inhabited by the living, is also said to remain home to a number of lingering spirits.